 When a writer’s muse seems to be on vacation, she may be at a loss for story ideas.
 While there are a number of sites and tools online to help get the creative juices flowing, one tool that writers might overlook is studying folktales.

 Reading folktales is a great way to spin a new yarn, especially for children’s writing.
-I recently did a review of a children’s picture book published by Sylvan Dell that was based on an American Indian folktale.
+Not too long ago, I reviewed a children’s picture book published by Abordale Publishing, based on an American Indian folktale.
 This shows they are publishable.

 Folktales, also known as tall tales, and folklore, are stories specific to a country or region.
-They are usually short stories dealing with everyday life that come from oral tradition that is passed from generation to generation.
-Most often these tales involve animals, heavenly objects, and other non-human entities that possess human characteristics.
+They are usually short stories about everyday life, passed down through oral tradition from generation to generation.
+Most often, these tales involve animals, heavenly objects, and other non-human entities that possess human characteristics.

-There is Mexican folklore, Irish folklore, Chinese folklore, as well as folklore from many other countries that have tales unique to their area.
-There is also American folklore that encompasses stories from each of the 50 states.
-There is a huge supply of stories to spin and weave.
+There is Mexican, Irish, Chinese, and folklore from many other countries, each having tales unique to its area.
+There is also American folklore that encompasses stories from all 50 states.
+There is a vast supply of stories to spin and weave.

-In addition to reviewing a couple of published children’s books that were based on folktales, I wrote a children’s fantasy story based on an ancient Chinese tale.
+In addition to reviewing several published children’s books that were based on folktales, I wrote a children’s fantasy story based on an ancient Chinese tale.

-Interestingly, prior to receiving an outline of the tale from a Chinese nonfiction writer I knew from one of my writing groups, I never thought of rewriting folktales.
-But, once given the outline, I loved the story and the message it presented.
-The outline itself was very rough and written with an adult as the main character (MC), which is often the case with very old folktales.
+Interestingly, before receiving an outline of the tale from a Chinese nonfiction writer I knew in one of my writing groups, I had never considered rewriting folktales.
+But once given the outline, I loved the story and its message.
+The outline itself was very rough and written with an adult as the main character (MC), which is often the case in ancient folktales.

 Based on this, I decided to make my MC a 12-year-old boy.
-And, since I liked the ancient Chinese flavor of the story, I kept it and made the story take place in the 16th century China.
+And since I liked the ancient Chinese flavor of the story, I kept it and set it in 16th-century China.
 After this was set, I needed to come up with a title and the MC’s name.

-As far as the character’s name, you will need to base it on the time period and geographic location of the story, unless the character is out of his element.
-Since my story was to take place in China, I used a Chinese name, Wang.
+As far as the MC’s name, you will need to base it on the time period and geographic location of the story, unless the character is out of his element.
+Since my story was set in China, I used a Chinese name, Wang.

 The next time you’re in the library, ask the librarian to show you a few folktales.
 Then imagine how you might rewrite one or more of them for today’s children’s book market.